 For a book-lover’s hideaway inspired by a children’s classic, Day suggested transforming a deep closet into a nook reminiscent of the portal to Narnia.
 Bringing the hanging rod forward allows kids to push past rows of clothing before embarking on their next literary adventure.
 “Put in a plush beanbag, some wallpaper, and a few cute wall sconces and you have yourself a secret hideout,” said Day.

-The Cupboard Above the Stairs
+The Space by the Stairs

 A Built-In With a Small Footprint

 Demonstrating that a good book nook needn’t take up valuable real estate, this built-in bench and shelf combo leaves plenty of room for play.